nkolban/duktape-esp32/docs/classes.md

 WebSocket client.
 A WebSocketConnection object is passed.

 ##WIFI
 Thus module provides WiFi processing.
-It is built in and should not be required.
+It is built in and should not be explicitly required.

+* connect - Connect to an access point.
+* disconnect - Disconnect from an access point.
+* getDNS - Get the DNS settings.
+* getState - Get the current WiFi state.
+* listen - Start being an access point.
+* scan - Scan for access points.

 ###connect
 Connect to an access point.